Auditions

 Shakespeare 70 presents

-We are pleased to announce open auditions for our March 2026 production of The Crucible.
+We are pleased to announce open auditions for our June 2026 production of The Comedy of Errors.

 ALL ROLES ARE AVAILABLE